 Activity reports foreseen: the coordinating beneficiary shall report to the Commission about the technical and financial progress of the project.
 The project's achieved results and possible problems should be highlighted in these reports.
-The first report is the "Inception Report", which shall also provide a self-assessment of the viability of the project.
-If the project lasts more than 24 months and requests a Community contribution in excess of €300.000, and if the coordinating beneficiary intends to ask for a mid-term payment, a more detailed "Mid-term report with payment request" has to be provided.
+The first report is the "Inception Report" (to be delivered within 9 months after the start date), which shall also provide a self-assessment of the viability of the project.
+If the project lasts more than 24 months and requests an EU contribution in excess of €300.000, and if the coordinating beneficiary intends to ask for a mid-term payment, a more detailed "Mid-term report with payment request" has to be provided.
+For projects with a duration exceeding 48 months and an EU contribution of more than € 2 000 000, the coordinating beneficiary shall provide two midterm reports, to be delivered, together with the requests for mid-term pre-financing, after the thresholds defined in Article 29.3 of the Common Provisions have been reached.
 One "Final Report with payment request" shall be submitted, not later than 3 months after the project end date.
 Additional "Progress reports" should also be foreseen in order to ensure that at least one report is received every 18 months (the reporting schedule may be modified during the revision phase).
 Please consult Article 12 of the Common Provisions for full details on reporting obligations of LIFE+ projects.